The Restoration of Western Orthodoxy

 Yet, despite their experiences, these Western Orthodox Christians have kept before their eyes the original vision of their founders, Father Irenaeus and Bishop John of Saint-Denis, of St Radegund of Poitiers, and of St John the Wonderworker: of an Orthodox church calling western people to the saving Faith in Jesus Christ, expressed using the forms of worship – the Mass, the Divine Office, the hymns, the prayers – that are accessible to western people, and which were prayed and sung by the very saints who walked these western lands in ancient times, who entered into communion with God here, and whose blood and tears hallowed this soil.

-At the prayers of St Radegund of Poitiers, St John the Wonderworker, St John of Saint-Denis, and St Irenaeus of Paris, may God continue to bless these efforts to bring all people to salvation in Christ.
+At the prayers of St Radegund of Poitiers, St John the Wonderworker, Bishop John of Saint-Denis, and Fr Irenaeus of Paris, may God continue to bless these efforts to bring all people to salvation in Christ.